UT Rio Grande Valley Vaqueros men's basketball: CBI results

 UTRGV has appeared in one College Basketball Invitational (CBI).
 They have a record of 0–1.

 CIT results

 UTRGV has appeared in one CollegeInsider.com Postseason Tournament (CIT).
 Their record is 1–1.

 NCAA Division II

 During their time as Pan American, they appeared in the NCAA Division II men's basketball tournament (then known as the NCAA College Division basketball tournament) once.
 The Broncs (now known as the Vaqueros) went 1–1.

 NAIA results

 During their time as Pan American, they appeared in the NAIA Men's Basketball Championships three times, going a combined record of 10–2, including an NAIA title.

 Retired numbers

 UTRGV has retired three jersey numbers.
 On February 16, 2019, the Vaqueros retired Fred Taylor's 30 jersey.

-Vaqueros of note
+Notable players

-The Vaqueros have had 18 of its player selected in the NBA draft, with six of them playing in the National Basketball Association (NBA).
+The Vaqueros have had 18 of their players selected in the NBA draft, with six of them playing in the National Basketball Association (NBA).